bhits/document-validator/docs/document-validator-ccda-r2/docker-image-desc.md

 Be sure to familiarize yourself with the repository's [README.md](https://github.com/bhits/document-validator) file before starting the instance.

-document-validator-ccda-r2
+document-validator-ccda-r2 :

 `docker run  --name document-validator-ccda-r2 -d bhits/document-validator-ccda-r2:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
-Please refer to the [Consent2Share Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.0.0/c2s-deployment-guide.pdf) for instructions to setup the C2S infrastructure.*
+*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and the support level infrastructure.
+Please refer to the Consent2Share Deployment Guide in the corresponding Consent2Share release (see [Consent2Share Releases Page](https://github.com/bhits/consent2share/releases)) for instructions to setup the Consent2Share infrastructure.*

 ## Environment Variable